Sohamsp86/music_player/README.md

-# v-music
+# Music Player

-v-music is a web application that allows users to search for music using the Spotify API and play 30-second song previews.
+A web application that allows users to search for music using the Spotify API and play 30-second song previews.
 It is built with React, Bootstrap, and the Spotify Web API ( throught nocodeapi ).

 ## Installation

 To run this project locally, follow these steps:

-1. Clone this repository using `git clone https://github.com/vishesh-pandey/v-music.git`
+1. Clone this repository using `gh repo clone Sohamsp86/music_player`
 2. Install dependencies using `npm install`
 3. Start the development server using `npm start`